-This packet includes instructions for and application to file a claim with the Kentucky Crime Victims Compensation Board.
-Intended for victims and third parties acting on the victim’s behalf (such as a legal guardian, parent of a minor child, and/or the victim’s attorney, etc.), the state requires this form be completed so as to reimburse, pay, compensate, etc., crime victims for lost wages, medical bills, and/or final expenses, among others.
+This packet includes instructions for and an application to file a claim with the Kentucky Crime Victims Compensation Board.
+This packet is intended for victims and third parties acting on the victim’s behalf (such as a legal guardian, parent of a minor child, and/or the victim’s attorney, etc.).
+The state requires this form be completed to reimburse, pay, compensate, etc., crime victims for lost wages, medical bills, and/or final expenses, among others.

 This resource outlines the 12 most basic steps specific to Kentucky’s criminal justice system.
-Our office is pleased to offer this PDF to victims who would like an overview of the process or members of the general public who would also like to learn more.
+Our office is pleased to offer this PDF to victims who would like to understand an overview of the process or to members of the general public who would also like to learn more about it.